cuihujun/docs/murano/get-started/solutions/exampleapp/README.md

 Create a solution using the home automation example as a starting point here:
 <a href="https://www.exosite.io/business/solutions" target="_blank">https://www.exosite.io/business/solutions</a>

-**Note: You may have to delete your previous solution if you are on a free account.**
+**NOTE:** You may have to delete your previous solution if you are on a free account.

 <!--![Select menu](assets/solution_select_menu.png)
 ![Select solutions](assets/solution_select_menu_option.png) -->